AllenInstitute/bmtk/docs/examples/simulator/bionet/README.md

 as well as a `components` folder including files defining models of individual cells, synapses, electrodes etc., used by the above networks.

-Prior to running you will need to compile NEURON mechanisms located in the `components` folder:
+Prior to running simulations you need to compile NEURON mechanisms located in the `components` folder:

 ```bash
 $ cd  ./components/mechanisms/